DefectDojo/django-DefectDojo/docs/content/integrations/social-authentication.md

 SAML 2.0
 --------

+WARNING: The SAML integration below is based on [https://github.com/fangli/django-saml2-auth](django-saml2-auth) which is no longer maintained, see #3890

 In a similar direction OAuth, this SAML addition provides a more secure perogative to SSO.
 For definitions of terms used and more information, see the plugin [plugin